mozilla/fxa/packages/fxa-content-server/docs/query-params.md

 #### When to use

-Should not be used by reliers.
+Should not be used by relying parties.
 Should only be used by functional tests.

 ### `forceAboutAccounts`